ocs-ys/carlogo/README.md

 # carlogo

-This is for releasing the dataset of our work "---"
+This is for releasing the dataset of our work "Natural Semantic Triggers: Exploiting Car Logos for Backdoor Attacks in Object Detection"

 If you find it is useful and used for publication.
 Please kindly cite our work as: